LiangJinhuang1/ADL_project/README.md

 # Porject for Applied deep learning

-Welcome to the Project Name repository!
+Welcome to the ADL project repository!
 This project contains various models organized in their respective directories for easy access and navigation.
 ## How to Use

 1. **Navigate to the directory** of the model you are interested in.